 Additional benefits many Chartered engineering professionals enjoy include:

 - Being more employable, with greater responsibilities and faster promotions

 - Greater respect – whether it be in the boardroom or in a court of law

-This depends on how long your membership has been lapsed.
+This depends on how long ago your Chartered Status has been lapsed.

 Greater than 5 years

 Former Chartered members whose Chartered Status has lapsed for more than 5 years will be required to complete an online application and provide supporting documents including a statement of experience of minimum 2400 words claiming 16 Elements of Competence of Stage 2 Competency Standards, a full CV and a CPD record.